 Right to protest

-The right to demonstrate is enshrined in various international (human rights) treaties, the Dutch Constitution and other legislation.
+The right to protest is enshrined in various international (human rights) treaties, the Dutch Constitution and other legislation.
 It follows that the government has a duty to respect, protect and realize the right to demonstrate.
-But the right to demonstrate and related freedom of expression is under pressure worldwide, including in the Netherlands.
+But the right to protest and related freedom of expression is under pressure worldwide, including in the Netherlands.

 Governments must go to great lengths to facilitate and protect demonstrations, but demonstrations are too often seen primarily as a risk to public order, rather than the exercise of a human right.
 Governments regularly fall short of guaranteeing this fundamental right.
 Many organizers and demonstrators face problematic restrictions and obstructive regulations and rules.